WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/classes/class_wellfired_guacamole_databinding_bindablecontext.rst

     **Description**

-        This describe in which way the VM and View are bound.
+        This describe in which way the source and destination are bound.
 If it is not specified, the bindable property default :ref:`BindingMode<namespacewellfired_guacamole_databinding_1ad6762faf307c875f85396c308f5e3f7e>` is used.

 .. _classwellfired_guacamole_databinding_bindablecontext_1a0d913a8632084bc9c9a2f958725094c8: